A Bungalow to die for

 But Mrs Merrifield did not make a good impression on the jury.
 She would arrive at court each day in a taxi beaming and waving.
 It was clear that she enjoyed the attention.

 Simpleton or not it is hard to imagine the state of mind of Mr Merrifield as he returned to the bungalow in Devonshire Road.
-He had after all inherited it.
+He had after all inherited half of it.
 There he was in his inherited bungalow awaiting the hanging of his wife, a husband about to become a widower.

 On 18 September 1953 Mrs Louisa Ann Merrifield was hanged by Albert Pierrepoint who had spent his honeymoon in Blackpool.

-Mr Albert Merrifield did not comfortably fit the role of grieving widower, he donated his wife’s clothes to Louis Toussauds and until his death he used to give talks on the incident.
+Mr Alfred Merrifield did not comfortably fit the role of grieving widower, he donated his wife’s clothes to Louis Toussauds and until his death he used to give talks on the incident.
 He came to an arrangement with Mrs Ricketts’ family and left the bungalow in Devonshire Road.
 He took to hiring caravans and getting into disputes with his neighbours.

 He died aged 80.

 Try to imagine these vanished people and wonder what they were like?
 Mrs Merrifield came from Wigan and was quite wealthy at one time.
 She was affectionately remembered in Wigan.
 She met Mr Merrifield in hospital when she was attending her dying husband but she managed to slip in an extra husband who also died before she married Mr Merrifield.
 Why did Mrs Ricketts two husbands chose the gas oven?
-What in the name of God was the courtship of Albert and Louisa May like?
+What in the name of God was the courtship of Alfred and Louisa May like?
 Could it be that Louisa May Merrifield was loud-mouthed and strange but not a murderer?
-Could it have been suicide or even the “tragic simpleton” Albert Merrifield?
+Could it have been suicide or even the “tragic simpleton” Alfred Merrifield?
 Or not poison at all as one of the medical experts thought?
 Could it be that Mrs Merrifield’s behaviour was a consequence of stress or even some kind of breakdown?
 There was an appeal but, it failed.

-Albert Merrifield lived on until the 60’s.
+Alfred Merrifield lived on until the 60’s.
 Did he think affectionately of his young bride?
 Did he think about conversations with Louisa May in that bungalow?
 What do you talk about with a wife who is about to be hanged?

 We cannot know.